+Mr. Speaker Sir,

-PU LALHMINGTHANGA : Mr Speaker Sir, May I with your MINISTER permission, rise to present before this August House the Revised Estimates for the current year, 1993-94 and the Budget Estimates for the next year, 1994-95 ?
+May I with your permission, rise to present before this august House the Revised Estimates for the current year, 1993-1994 and the Budget Estimates for the next year, 1994-1995?

-2. This is the first Budget of the new Government voted to power in the general election held in the State in November last year.
+- 2. This is the first Budget of the new Government voted to power in the general election held in the State in November last year.
 We convey our thanks to the people of Mizoram for their affirmation of faith in the path of democracy, peace and progress and also for their support and confidence reposed in us.
 We would like to assure that our Ministry would do its utmost to fulfill the commitments made to the people.
-We also thank our officials for the smooth and peaceful conduct of the entire election process.

-3. Another landmark which I would specially like to make mention is the Gospel Centenary being celebrated in the State this year.
-January 11th is a red letter day in the annals of Mizoram.
-It is on this day in 1984 that the Missionaries landed in Mizoram and started preaching the Gospel.
+We also thank our officials for the smooth and peaceful conduct of the entire election process. - 3.
+Another landmark which I would specially like to make mention is the Gospel Centenary being celebrated in the States this year.
+January 11th is a red-letter day in the annals of Mizoram.
+It is on this day 1894 that the Missionaries landed in Mizoram and started preaching the gospel.
 In fact, civilisation in real sense dawned on the people of Mizoram only with this event.
 Let us take this opportunity to pay tributes from the deepest core of our hearts to those holy souls who ventured at great risk to undertake this noble task.
-Let us also solemnly undertake to work with dedication and zeal to ensure a clean and efficient administration devoted to the well-being of the poor and downtrodden masses in keeping with the true spirit of the Gospel.

-4. As you know, sir, our economy and the budget are heavily dependent on the general health of the economy of the country.
-I am glad that there has been a marked turn-around in the economic conditions of the country through a move away from regulation and control and towards the strengthening of competition and efficiency.
-The ex-ternal payment crisis has been overcome and the foreign exchange reserves have been rebuilt.
+Let us also solemnly undertake to work with dedication and zeal to ensure a clean and efficient administration devoted to the well being of the poor and downtrodden masses in keeping with the true spirit of the Gospel. - 4.
+As you know, sir, our economy and the budget are heavily dependent on the general health of the economy of the country.
+Is am glad that there has been a marked turn-around in the economic conditions of the country through a move away from regulation and control and towards the strengthening of competition and efficiency.
+The external payment crisis has been overcome and the foreign exchange reserves have been rebuilt.
 Inflation has fallen to a single digit and the economy has begun to recover.
-There is also progress in removing obstacles to longterm growth through deregulation of industry, liberalisation of trade and foreign investment and financial sector reforms.
+There is also progress in removing obstacles to long-term growth through de-regulation of industry, liberalisation of trade and foreign investment and financial sector reforms.
 The country is moving fast on the part of fiscal consolidation.
-In order to reap full benefits flowing therefrom, it is incumbent upon us to contribute our humble mite to strengthen those trends.
-This might involve some sacrifies on our part.
-I would therefore, implore the honourable members of this august House and the people of Mizoram to be ready for the same in the long-term interest of the State.
+In order to reap full benefits flowing therefore, it incumbent upon us to contribute our humble might to strengthen those trends.
+This might involve some sacrifices on our part.
+I would, therefore, implore the honourable members of this august House and the people of Mizoram to be ready for the same in the long-term interest of the State.